DataDog/datadog-agent/Dockerfiles/cluster-agent/README.md

 # Cluster Agent 6 docker image

-This is how the official Datadog Cluster Agent 6 (aka DCA) image available [here](https://hub.docker.com/r/datadog/cluster-agent/) is built.
+This is how the official Datadog Cluster Agent (also known as `DCA`) image, available [here](https://hub.docker.com/r/datadog/cluster-agent/), is built.

 ## How to run it

 The following environment variables are supported:

 - `DD_API_KEY`: your API key (**required**)
-- `DD_HOSTNAME`: hostname to use for metrics
+- `DD_HOSTNAME`: hostname to use for the DCA.
-- 'DD_CMD_PORT': Port you want the DCA to serve
+- `DD_CMD_PORT`: Port you want the DCA to serve

-Example usage: `docker run -e DD_API_KEY=your-api-key-here -e CMD_PORT=1234 -it <image-name>`

 For a more detailed usage please refer to the official [Docker Hub](https://hub.docker.com/r/datadog/cluster-agent/)

 ## How to build it

-### On debian-based systems

-You can build your own debian package using `inv cluster-agent.omnibus-build`

-Then you can call `inv cluster-agent.image-build` that will take the debian package generated above and use it to build the image

-### On other systems

-To build the image you'll need the cluster-agent debian package that will soon be on our apt/yum repos.
-In the meantime, you can use the omnibus-build command listed above.

-You'll need to download one of the `datadog-cluster-agent*_amd64.deb` package in this directory, it will then be used by the `Dockerfile` and installed within the image.

-You can then build the image using `docker build -t datadog/cluster-agent:master .`

-If you are on macOS, use the --skip-sign option on the omnibus-build.
+### Dockerized Agent

+The Datadog Cluster Agent is designed to be used in a containerized ecosystem.
+Therefore, you will need to have docker installed on your system.

+Start by creating the binary by running `inv -e cluster-agent.build`.
+This will add a binary in `./bin/datadog-cluster-agent/`
+Then from the current folder, run `inv -e cluster-agent.image-build`.

 ## Running the DCA with Kubernetes